MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 Enums and Flag Classes
 ======================

 The following section documents everything related to enums and flags.

-.. _revolt-api-enums:
+.. _stoat-api-enums:

 Enumerations
 ------------